sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Sign Language Detection

-Sign language detection [@detection:borg2019sign;@detection:moryossef2020real] is defined as the binary-classification for any given frame of a video weather a person is using sign-language or not.
+Sign language detection [@detection:borg2019sign;@detection:moryossef2020real] is defined as the binary-classification for any given frame of a video whether a person is using sign-language or not.

 @detection:borg2019sign introduced the classification of frames taken from YouTube videos as either signing or not.
-They take a spatial and temporal approach based on <ref name="simonyan2014very">VGG-16</ref> CNN to encode each frame and use a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) [@cho2014learning] to encode the sequence of frames, in a window of 20 frames at 5fps.
+They take a spatial and temporal approach based on VGG-16 [@simonyan2014very] CNN to encode each frame and use a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) [@cho2014learning] to encode the sequence of frames, in a window of 20 frames at 5fps.
 In addition to the raw frame, they also either encode optical flow history, aggregated motion history, or frame difference.